 TraumaMan is a surgical simulator that is approved for use in ATLS by the American College of Surgeons and is the most widely used surgical simulator in the world.
-Each year over 30,000 medical professionals are trained using the TraumaMan System and that number keeps growing.
+Each year over 35,000 medical professionals are trained using the TraumaMan System and that number keeps growing.

 To learn more about the TraumaMan System, pricing plans, program implementation, or course scheduling, please contact Simulab.